Key changes from 1 July 2021 include:

 Who is 188E Entrepreneur Visa suitable for?

 188E Entrepreneur Visa is suitable for applicants who will invest into a business in Australia with an innovative product or service.
-To be eligible for 188E, the applicant will require to obtain an eligible funding agreement.
+To be eligible for 188E, the applicant will require to obtain endorsement from your nominating State for Territory government agency to develop your entrepreneurial concepts.

 There are a few key benefits of 188E Entrepreneur Visa.
 Compared to 188A, the 188E visa does not require the applicant to have a track record of previous business ownership and management experience.
 Compared to 188B, the applicant does not require to have experience in managing an investment portfolio.